psolin/pymkup/README.md

 ```

 ## Requirements
 - pdfrw is a library for scraping PDF data in Python and doing some other manipulaton.
-As of 2021, the author has not been updating it or allowing pull requests.
-This may change, but the library is still very functional.
 - treelib is a library to create ASCII hierarchy trees in the spaces_tree() function.

 ## Contributing